peytoncordero/DRI25/text-analysis.md

 nltk.download('treebank')
 nltk.download('webtext')
 nltk.download('wordnet')
+nltk.download('stopwords')

 ```
 The pre-loaded NLTK texts are preformatted data sets.

+Where do we find more information about this package?
+[NLTK Documentation] (https://www.nltk.org/)

 Here, we are importing just the books from NLTK: